Convergent TV Advertising in 2025 - Basis Technologies

 Fast forward to today, and watching your favorite TV content has become an increasingly complex and decision-riddled endeavor.

 First, there’s the question of what device to watch on: Your phone?
 Tablet?
 Smart TV?
 Laptop?
 All of the above (and, perhaps, all at the same time)?
 Then, there’s the consideration of where to watch: Hulu?
 Netflix?
 Disney+?
-MAX?
 Peacock?
 YouTube TV?
+HBO Max Max HBO Max?
 Or maybe even good ol’ cable?
 Finally, there’s the choice of just what you’re going to watch—that is, if you have enough decision-making energy left to tune into anything other than your go-to comfort reruns.

 For advertisers, this shift in audience habits and emerging opportunities has invited a host of new challenges: Just where, exactly, is my audience?
 How do I navigate the increased fragmentation of the TV landscape across linear and streaming?
-And how can I best meet my audience where and when they are watching to fully capitalize on the convergent TV opportunity?
+And how can I best meet my audience where and when they are watching to fully capitalize on today’s TV advertising opportunities?

 What’s The Latest In The Convergent TV Landscape?

-The last few years have seen significant shifts in the convergent TV landscape, including the 2023 writers’ and actors’ strikes, more streaming platforms releasing their own ad-supported tiers along with new original content, Netflix announcing plans to introduce its own adtech platform, an increase in streaming-exclusive live event broadcasts (including MLB and NFL games), and more.
+The last few years have seen significant shifts in the convergent TV landscape, including the 2023 writers’ and actors’ strikes, more streaming platforms releasing their own ad-supported tiers along with new original content, Netflix launching its own in-house adtech platform, an increase in streaming-exclusive live event broadcasts (including MLB and NFL games, comedy specials, late night shows, pro wrestling, and boxing matches), and more.

 Linear vs. Streaming TV Viewership

-In terms of viewership, traditional TV is on the decline: In June 2024, streaming amassed 40.3% of all TV usage, surpassing the previous record set by cable in 2021.
+When it comes to viewership, streaming is still on the rise: In March 2025, it amassed 43.8% of all TV usage, up from 38.5% just a year earlier.
 As streaming grows in popularity, more and more viewers are opting to cut the cord (or, in the case of younger viewers, have never used a cord at all).

-Over the past five years, time spent per day with traditional TV has decreased by nearly 17%.
-It’s likely not a coincidence that, during that same time period, OTT streaming services have exploded in popularity, and that time spent with CTV has increased by more than 137%.
-Though connected TV is especially popular with younger generations—millennials and Gen Z turn to CTV for more than half of their TV screen time—older viewers are doing a good amount of streaming themselves.
+At the same time, time spent watching traditional TV is steadily decreasing.
+From 2020 to 2025, the average time spent with linear TV has dropped by 43 minutes, representing a decrease of nearly 23%.
+It’s likely not a coincidence that, during that same time period, OTT streaming services have exploded in popularity, and that time spent with CTV has increased by more than 82%.
+Though connected TV is especially popular with younger generations—Gen Z turns to CTV for more than half of their TV screen time—older viewers are doing a good amount of streaming themselves.

 Linear vs. Streaming TV Ad Spending